 What a great question, Laurie.
 I’ll bet 90% of moms have had to deal with art supply organization in one way or another.
 So I’ll start, but I’m positive Design Mom readers will have loads of smart ideas.

-In one home I saw a row of medium size galvanized buckets (similar to the ones pictured above) sitting happily in a row on a shelf.
+In a friend’s home I saw a row of medium size galvanized buckets (similar to the ones pictured above) sitting happily in a row on a shelf.
 The buckets were maybe 7 or 8 inches tall, with handles, but no lids.
-The children of the home had done some quick and dirty decoupaging of the buckets with crepe paper, stickers, tissue papers, etc. Each one was bright and cute and random endearingly done by small hands.
+The children of the home had done some quick and dirty decoupaging of the buckets with crepe paper, stickers, tissue papers, etc. Each one was bright and cute and random, endearingly done by small hands.
 In the buckets went the art supplies.

 The hanging buckets ideas is so clever — easily adaptable to a storage situation where cupboards or shelves are not available or feasible.
 Just hang a cute café curtain rod on a wall within your child’s reach and hang the buckets there.

 Not into decoupaging?
 The buckets would also be cute as their unadorned matte silver selves.
-Or, you could get them predecorated.
-The picture above is from a company who manufactures fabric covered buckets.
+Or, you could get them pre-decorated.

 For paper storage, you could install a wall-mount organizer next to the café rod.

-That’s a start, Laurie.
+That’s a start.
 Now for the good stuff: Dear Design Mom Readers, how do you handle your art supplies?